robinlombaert/IvSPythonRepository/readme.txt

 Warning: don't put ~/python/ivs in your Python path, but just ~/python.

-* To generate the documentation, simply run the script
+* To generate the documentation (which, as a user, you typically do not have to do), simply run the script

     $ python makedoc.py